Recipe Collection: Corn Muffins |

 Step 3: Add the honey, eggs, and butter and stir gently.

-Step 4: Add milk a bit at a time until a medium-thick batter forms; about 1 c.
+Step 4: Add a little milk at a time until a medium-thick batter forms; about 1 cup.

 Step 5: Spoon into a prepared muffin tray or an 8×8 baking pan.